swcarpentry/r-novice-gapminder/_episodes/15-knitr-markdown.md

 menu.
 Or you could put `pdf_document` or `word_document` in the header of the file.

-> ## Tip: Creating PDF documents {.callout}
+> ## Tip: Creating PDF documents
 >
 > Creating .pdf documents may require installation of some extra software.
+If
-If required this is detailed in an error message.
+> required this is detailed in an error message.
 >
 > Tex for windows is available [here](http://miktex.org/2.9/setup).
 >
 > Tex for mac is available [here](http://tug.org/mactex).
->
+{: .callout}

 ## Resources